pkhurt/blockchain/README.md

 Now we iterate so long over `y` until we found a result hash that ends wit 0.

 In Bitcoin this is called <b>hashcash algorithm</b>.

+## Anonymity
+Transactions can be fulfilled anonomously.
+This is done by user-adresses in the bitcoin network that don't contain any personal information.

+## Limited amount of bitcoins
+The overall amount of bitcoins is limited to 21 million.
+Around the year 2140 will be the last bitcoin mined.
+At this time the miners can not be paid with new bitcoins anymore, then all the users that have a transaction at this block will pay a certain amount to the miner.

 <hr>